kubeshop/testkube-docs/docs/articles/test-workflow-templates.md

 ### Create a Template

-You can manage your templates under _Workflows > Workflow Templates_ within the dashboard or apply a TestWorkflowTemplate Custom Resource to your Kubernetes cluster with the CLI.
+You can manage your templates under _Workflows > Workflow Templates_ within the Dashboard ([Read More](/articles/testkube-dashboard-workflows-templates)) or create a TestWorkflowTemplate Custom Resource in your Kubernetes cluster using the [Testkube CLI](/cli/testkube_create_testworkflowtemplate).
 This custom resources follows the same structure as a Test Workflow, with the additional ability to define configuration parameters that can be specified when the template is used.

 The example below templates a testing tool.
 More specifically, it defines a k6 test with parameters for the k6 version to use and the parameters to pass to k6.